 On all these tasks, the metric of interest is the accuracy.
-Finally, for the textual domain we train a Transformer architecture \cite{vaswani_attention_2017} on the Multi30k English-German translation task \cite{elliot_multi30k_2016}, using a pretrained GPT-2 Tokenizer, and we evaluate the cross-entropy loss over the translated words.
+Finally, for the textual domain we train a Transformer architecture \citep{vaswani_attention_2017} on the Multi30k English-German translation task \citep{elliot_multi30k_2016}, using a pretrained GPT-2 Tokenizer, and we evaluate the cross-entropy loss over the translated words.
 On tabular, image, and text-based tasks, an internal validation set (10\%) for model selection is extracted from the union of outer training and validation sets, and the best configuration chosen according to the internal validation set is retrained 10 times on the outer train/validation/test splits, averaging test performances after an early stopping strategy on the validation set.
-Due to space reasons, we report datasets statistics and the hyper-parameter tried for the fixed and \method{} versions in Appendix \ref{sec:dataset-statistics} and \ref{sec:hyper-parameters}, respectively\footnote{Code to reproduce results is in the supplementary material.}.
+Due to space reasons, we report datasets statistics and the hyper-parameter tried for the fixed and \method{} versions in Appendix \ref{sec:dataset-statistics} and \ref{sec:hyper-parameters}, respectively\footnote{Code to reproduce results is available at \url{https://github.com/nec-research/Adaptive-Width-Neural-Networks}.}.
 We ran the experiments on a server with 64 cores, 1.5TB of RAM, and 4 NVIDIA A40 with 48GB of memory.